Vishwajit-github/healthcare_intelligence/README.md

 The **Healthcare Multi-Agent Clinical Intelligence System** addresses these challenges by introducing a specialist-driven clinical workflow.

 Instead of relying on a single AI model, the system distributes reasoning across dedicated healthcare agents, each responsible for a specific clinical domain.
-A central **Clinical Supervisor Agent** coordinates the workflow, while a structured validation process ensures consistency and safety before final output.
+A central **Clinical Supervisor Agent** coordinates the workflow, while a structured validation process ensures consistency and safety in the returned response.

 This approach mirrors real clinical reasoning workflows: